Emma Raducanu: Playing style

 Raducanu is primarily a baseline player, with an aggressive style of play.
 She hits the ball early, and is adept at redirecting power down the line.
 Her best groundstroke is her two-handed backhand, which was described as "world-class" by former British No. 1 Anne Keothavong.
 Raducanu can hit her backhand one-handed with slice, to break up the pace of rallies and disrupt her opponent's rhythm, but she does not use this shot often.

 Raducanu has a strong forehand, although it is more volatile than her backhand.
 Her serve is strong, peaking at 110 mph, and she has a consistent ball toss, and accurate serve positioning.
 Raducanu's most effective serve is a wide, sliced serve, which she used during the 2021 US Open.
 Raducanu's second serve is typically delivered at a higher speed than the Women's Tennis Association (WTA) average, at 93 mph, allowing her to play offensively even after missing a first serve.
 She is known for her return of serve.
 She keeps opponents deep in the court by taking the ball early, and hitting hard down the line, whilst attacking short second serves by going for return winners.

 Her movement, court coverage, footwork, speed, and anticipation allow her to rally and defend effectively against opponents.
 She blends good point construction with tactical flexibility, making it difficult for opponents to read her game.
 Despite typically playing from the baseline, Raducanu is a capable net player, and she possesses an effective drop shot.
-Raducanu is comfortable on all surfaces, although she has stated that she prefers hard courts, where she won her maiden Grand Slam title.
+Raducanu is comfortable on all surfaces, although she has stated that she prefers hard courts, where she won her maiden major title.

+Personal life

+Raducanu has stated she would like to become as athletic as Simona Halep, and aspires to the mentality and sporting ethics of Li Na.

+Raducanu is a fan of Formula One and the football club Tottenham Hotspur.